Health Act 2009

-The Health Act 2009 (c 21) is an Act of the Parliament of the United Kingdom.
+The Health Act 2009 (c.
+21) is an act of the Parliament of the United Kingdom.
 It implements those parts of the NHS Next Stage Review that require primary legislation.

+Provisions

+The act required providers and commissioners of NHS services to have regard to the new NHS constitution.
+NHS bodies are required to publish "quality accounts", which are designed to measure the quality of care delivered to patients.
+The act allowed the extension of direct payments to health services.

-Section 40 - Commencement
+Section 40 – Commencement

 The powers conferred by this section have been exercised by the following Orders: